ignaczalexander/track-my-work-api/README.md

 ## How to run it locally
 1. Run `npm install` in the project directory
 2. Create a `keys_dev.js` file inside the *config* folder
-3. Export your MongoDB connection string and your JWT secret with the following structure:</br>
+3. Export your MongoDB connection string and your JWT secret from the `keys_dev.js` file:</br>
   ```javascript
 module.exports = {
       mongoURI: 'yourConnectionString',